dbr-haslab/dbr-haslab.github.io/_pages/research.md

 permalink: /research/
 ---

-Our research is currently divided in three main topics:
+Our research is currently divided in four main topics:

 ### Database Dependability